KempnerInstitute/tatm/docs/text_dataset.md

 model.
 The `TatmMemmapDataset` implements the appropriate `__getitem__` and `__len__` methods to be compatible with PyTorch's `Dataset` API and supports integration with the Pytorch DistrubutedSampler for distributed training.

-In the example code below, a tokenized dataset is loaded into a PyTorch model for training.
+In the example code below, we show how to create a PyTorch dataloader with a tokenized dataset for use with a model.

 ```python
 import numpy as np